Codecademy/docs/content/git/concepts/reset/reset.md

 The **`reset`** command is used to change the state of the Git repository or undo commits.

-**Note**: This command is ideal for undoing uncommitted changes made in a private, local repository.
+> **Note:** This command is ideal for undoing uncommitted changes made in a private, local repository.
 For undoing changes in a public, remote repository, the `revert` command is recommended.

 ## Syntax